danielabar/meblog/src/markdown/rails-query-perf.md

 In PostgreSQL, the `EXPLAIN` statement is used to analyze and show the execution plan of a SQL query.
 It shows how the database engine is planning to execute the query, such as which indexes will be used and estimated costs.
 The cost is a unit-less value representing the estimated computational effort required for the operation.
 Lower values are generally better.

 While `EXPLAIN` can be run on its own, its typically used together with the `ANALYZE` option.
-This option tells PostgreSQL to actually execute the query, so the output will include statistics such as the number of rows processed, actual cost, and execution time.
+This option tells PostgreSQL to actually execute the query, so the output will include statistics such as the number of rows processed, and execution time.

 From the output above we can see that a sequential scan was performed to retrieve rows from the `trips` table: